BerrickPhilbin/One-piece-active-directory-lab-finished-project/README.md

 <h2>🎉 Conclusion</h2>

-With users, groups, OUs, and policies in place — this AD environment now reflects a fully functional client–server domain, personalized with a **One Piece theme**.
+With users, groups, OUs, permissions, and work folders configured, this AD environment now operates as a fully functional client–server domain — uniquely themed around **One Piece**.
-This setup mirrors real enterprise structure while keeping the learning process fun and relatable.
+This structure mirrors real enterprise environments while making the learning process more engaging and memorable.

 ---